 What to Expect

-On Sunday mornings at Discovery, you can still expect a relaxed and friendly atmosphere.
+On Sunday mornings at Discovery, you can expect a relaxed and friendly atmosphere.
 Wear whatever is comfortable to you — typically, our members are dressed in jeans, khakis, skirts, dresses, T-shirts, polos, button-ups, sweatpants, slacks — seriously, come as you are.
-But because we’re now living in a pandemic, we ask that you also wear a mask.
-Don’t have one?
-We’ll offer you a new disposable one at the door.
+Masks are now optional.

 Walk in the doors and you’ll be greeted warmly and directed to a worship folder with a timeline for the morning’s worship service so you can follow along.
-For now, we have the coffee bar closed; you’re encouraged to bring your own coffee or tea.
 Feel free to drop your young kids off in the nursery downstairs, or keep them with you in the sanctuary.
 We always have at least two people working in the nursery and everyone who serves has passed a background check.
 Learn more about what’s available for kids.

-Before the talk, children 2 ½ through 5th grade will be dismissed to their own worship time downstairs.
-Our leaders will share an age-appropriate story and discussion, pray, and then offer some response time of crafting or solo reading.
+Before the talk, children in preschool up to and including grade 5 will be dismissed to their own worship time downstairs called Discovery Kids.
+Leaders will invite kids to actively engage in God’s story with interactive games, reflective wondering, dramatic storytelling, worship, and the occasional snack.
+Children will return for the blessing at the end of the service.
 If your child would rather stay upstairs with you in the sanctuary, that’s just fine, too!

-Typically, we include communion — or The Lord’s Supper, or the eucharist, or whatever term you’re familiar with — every six weeks.
+Typically, we include communion — or The Lord’s Supper, or the eucharist, or whatever term you’re familiar with — the first Sunday of every month.
 Pastor Paul will explain how to receive the bread and juice when the time comes, but you are certainly welcome to stay in your seat while others partake.
 People will be coming in and out of their seats, so no one will notice if you remain.

 At Discovery, we know that it doesn’t matter what you look like inside or out: there is no need to pretend or hide.
 God meets all people, even those who are far from perfect (and aren’t we all?).